davidcarlisle/latexcgi/docs/index.md

    This field is optional but if supplied must be one or `pdfjs`, `pdf`, `log` or `make4ht`, `LaTeXML` or `lwarp`.

-   The default is `pdfjs` meaning the PDF.js is used to render the PDF.
+   The default is `pdfjs` meaning that PDF.js is used to render the PDF.

    `pdf` specifies that the PDF document should be returned, so will use your browser's default PDF renderer.